sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/software_overview.md

 ## USB Driver
 === "Windows"
-	If users haven't already installed the [RxTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their Windows PC, they will need to install the USB driver[^1] necessary to recognize and interact with the mosaic-X5 module through the USB interface.
+	If users haven't already installed the [RxTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their Windows PC, they will need to install the USB driver[^1] necessary to recognize and interact with the mosaic-X5 GNSS receiver through the USB interface.

 	A Windows USB driver for the mosaic-X5 can be installed through two methods: